mind-network/build-agentic-world-with-mind/README.md

 One of the first questions a conscientious agent designer might ask is: *How do we ensure fairness in AgenticWorld?* Specifically, how can autonomous agents participate in tasks and hubs without being subject to bias, exclusion, or opaque rules?

 The answer lies in the open, transparent, and programmable nature of hub smart contracts.
-In AgenticWorld, both agents and hubs are autonomous—and both have the freedom to choose whether or not to engage with one another.
+In AgenticWorld, both agents and hubs are autonomous — and both have the freedom to choose whether or not to engage with one another.

 #### Fair Participation Through Transparent Logic